gerth2/photonvision-docs/source/docs/programming/examples/simposeest.rst

 The :code:`DrivetrainPoseEstimator` class is responsible for generating an estimated robot pose using sensor readings (including PhotonVision).

-Please reference the :ref:`WPILib documentation <https://www.google.com/search?q=TODO+FIXME>` on using the :code:`DifferentialDrivePoseEstimator` class.
+Please reference the `WPILib documentation <https://docs.wpilib.org/en/stable/docs/software/advanced-controls/state-space/state-space-pose_state-estimators.html>`_ on using the :code:`DifferentialDrivePoseEstimator` class.

 Specifically, to incorporate Photon Vision, we need to create a :code:`PhotonCamera`: